lexuzieel/lavoro-adonisjs-example/README.md

 This is an example AdonisJS project that uses the Lavoro library to enqueue background jobs.

-To install the project, simply run `install.sh`.
+To set up the project, simply run `install.sh`.
 It will install the dependencies, set up the project and bring up the database in a Docker container on a random port.

 After that you can run `node ace queue:work` to start the queue worker.